esentio/Yamo/README.md

 }
 ```

-Because `Article.Parts` is marked as collection navigation property, it is filled with related `ArticlePart` entities.
+Because `Article.Parts` is marked as a collection navigation property, it is filled with related `ArticlePart` entities.
 Result then contains only unique `Article` objects.

 Ok, how about something more complex?